SteliosPhanartzis/Search-Engine/README.md

 This search engine also has a "safe search" which filters out queries containing profane language.

+## Documentation/Local Deployment Instructions
+Instructions to run the application locally can be found in our [documentation](DOCUMENTATION.md) file.

 ## Team Members

 * Mark Abramov (@markab4) - Frontend, Web Crawler, Safe Search